unfor19/githubsecrets/README.md

 <details><summary>Expand/Collapse
  </summary>

-Mount a local directory to `root`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)
+Mount a local directory to `/app`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)

 #### Linux and macOS